Mark Coeckelbergh

 Mark Coeckelbergh (born 1975) is a Belgian philosopher of technology.
 He is Professor of Philosophy of Media and Technology at the Department of Philosophy of the University of Vienna.
 He currently holds the ERA Chair at the Institute of Philosophy of the Czech Academy of Sciences in Prague and is Guest Professor at WASP-HS and University of Uppsala.

 He is an expert in ethics of artificial intelligence and is best known for his work in philosophy of technology and ethics of robotics.
 He has also published in the areas of moral philosophy, environmental philosophy, and, most recently, political philosophy.
-He is the author of several books and numerous articles in these fields, with an h-index of 62 (August 2025).
+He is the author of several books and numerous articles in these fields, with an h-index of 65 (January 2026).

-He is a member of national and international committees with direct impact on policy and contributes to public discourse on these topics in the popular press.
+He is a member of national and international committees (including the UN Independent International Scientific Panel on AI) with direct impact on policy and contributes to public discourse on these topics in the popular press.

 Early life and education

 Mark Coeckelbergh was born in 1975 in Leuven, Belgium.
 He was first educated in social sciences and political sciences at the University of Leuven (Licentiaat, 1997), before moving to the UK, where he studied philosophy.
 He received his master's degree from the University of East Anglia (MA in Social Philosophy, 1999) and his PhD from the University of Birmingham (PhD in Philosophy, 2003).
 During the time of his PhD study he also painted, wrote poems, played piano, and worked on engineering ethics at the University of Bath (UK) and at the Belgian nuclear research centre SCK-CEN.